wiremock/wiremock.org/src/content/docs/docs/overview.md

 WireMock can also run on Android support, and soon to provide official gRPC and GraphQL adapters.

 You can learn more about [WireMock Ecosystem here](https://github.com/wiremock/ecosystem).

+## WireMock Cloud

+[WireMock Cloud](https://www.wiremock.io/comparison) expands WireMock OSS into a centralized platform that supports scaled collaboration, developer portals, higher-fidelity testing (including load and resilience), and environment decoupling, so organizations can move faster without being blocked by fragile, slow, or hard-to-access dependencies.

+- Designed for enterprises and large teams, providing centralized management, governance, and reusable virtualized services.

+- Adds collaboration through a modern UI plus RBAC and SSO for secure access and consistent operating models.

+- Unlocks advanced simulation capabilities like statefulness, external data sources, and chaos/fault injection and more.

+- Runs either fully in the cloud, hybrid use across environments and inside CI/CD via the WireMock Runner, and locally via CLI.

+- AI-native, with an MCP server and the ability to mock AI protocols.

+You can try [WireMock Cloud](https://www.wiremock.io/comparison) for free by creating an account.